Histories of Information: Introducing the Special Issue of Information &

 (online at SIAM) (April-5-2013)

-Another CACM column, "Five Lessons from Really Good History" showcasing
+Another CACM column, "Five Lessons from Really Good History"

 Computer History Museum Prize and